jnozzi/cocoadev.com/markdown/AffineMess.md

-Questions about animating General/NSBezierPath through General/NSAffineTransform with General/NSTimer
+Questions about animating NSBezierPath through NSAffineTransform with NSTimer

-I am experimenting with General/NSAffineTransform, specifically trying to rotate an General/NSBezierPath around its own center.
+I am experimenting with NSAffineTransform, specifically trying to rotate an NSBezierPath around its own center.

 What is necessary is to draw the object at the origin, do the rotation and translate it out to the desired position.